mozilla/glean/docs/user/pings/index.md

 # Glean Pings

-Every glean ping is in JSON format and contains one or more of the [common sections](#ping-sections) with shared information data.
+Every Glean ping is in JSON format and contains one or more of the [common sections](#ping-sections) with shared information data.

-If data collection is enabled, glean provides a set of built-in pings that are assembled out of the box without any developer intervention.
+If data collection is enabled, Glean provides a set of built-in pings that are assembled out of the box without any developer intervention.
 The following is a list of these built-in pings:

 - [`baseline` ping](baseline.md)
 - [`events` ping](events.md)